Small Dog Travel Guide: Flying, Driving and Staying Safe

 Cold weather travel gear for small dogs:

-- Insulated jacket or coat — The Hurtta Body Warmer is my top pick.
+- Insulated jacket or coat — The Hurtta Body Warmer is a top pick.
 It covers the chest and belly where heat loss is greatest.
 Measure carefully — small dog sizing varies dramatically between brands.

 - Booties — The Muttluks Fleece-Lined Dog Boots protect paws from cold pavement, ice, and road salt.
 Most small dogs need size XXS or XS.